raysfactory/azure-activedirectory-library-for-cordova/README.md

 This is a chopped version of cordova-plugin-ms-adal that works with Azure AD B2C.

+Be forewarned that this patch is _barely_ working, with minimal "happy-path" testing, and I do not intend to maintain it after the original plugin libraries get updated.

 - Android - ADAL library has been updated to 2.0.3-alpha and now has policies / tokens integrated correctly

 - iOS - ADAL library has been updated to 3.0.0-pre6 and works correctly with B2C, but token caching is currently broken - in the meantime, users will always be prompted with the webview overlay.